HostileNinja72/WriteUps2024/WinterWriteUp.md

-# Winternitz One-Time Signature (WOTS) Exploitation

-## Overview

-This document describes the exploitation of a simple implementation of the Winternitz signature scheme.
-The code performs key generation, message signing, and signature verification.
-To retrieve the flag, the correct signature of a second message, different from the first, must be provided.
+# Winter WriteUp
+*This is a solution of a crypto challenge of the DiceCTF 2024, Winter*

 ## Code Description